How long have we been breeders?

 Why an Aussie?

 Australian Shepherds are a truly versatile breed.
 Not only are they agile working dogs, they are also extremely intelligent animals and wonderful family companions.
 A very endearing quality of Aussies is their intense desire to please their owners; this makes them quick learners and loyal friends.
-Aussies are naturally reserved with strangers, but they should never be shy or timid.
+Aussies are naturally reserved with strangers, but they should never be shy, timid or aggressive.
 They do have strong territorial instincts and are naturally possessive and protective of their owners and home.
 When raised with children, Aussies love kids and quickly become a predictable and devoted family member.
 Aussies do not need a huge yard to run in, but they do need daily exercise and attention.
 They love to play ball and frisbee.
 It's hard to keep most of them out of water.

 top